blakeblackshear/frigate/docs/docs/guides/stationary_objects.md

 :::

-For example, you could create multiple zones that cover your driveway.
-For cars, you would only notify if entered_zones has more than 1 zone.
-For person, you would notify regardless of the number of entered_zones.
+To only be notified of cars that enter your driveway from the street, you could create multiple zones that cover your driveway.
+For cars, you would only notify if `entered_zones` from the events MQTT topic has more than 1 zone.

-See [this example](/configuration/zones#restricting-zones-to-specific-objects) from the Zones documentation.
+See [this example](/configuration/zones#restricting-zones-to-specific-objects) from the Zones documentation to see how to restrict zones to certain object types.

-You can also create a zone for the entrance of your driveway and only save an event if that zone is in the list of entered_zones when the object is a car.

 ![Driveway Zones](/img/driveway_zones-min.png)

+To limit snapshots and events, you can list the zone for the entrance of your driveway under `required_zones` in your configuration file.
+Example below.

 ```yaml
 camera: